MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/deploy-using-powershell-api.md

 $serverResponse = Request-PfMultiplayerServer -BuildId $buildResponse.data.BuildId -PreferredRegions @('EastUS') -SessionId $sessionId
 ```

 The response to that call includes an IPv4 address and port number that clients can connect to.
-In the case of WindowsRunnerCSharp.exe, it hosts a simple webserver so you can browse to the IPv4 address and port number to get a response:
+For WindowsRunnerCSharp.exe, it hosts a simple webserver so you can browse to the IPv4 address and port number to get a response:

 ```powershell
 curl "http://$($serverResponse.data.Ipv4Address):$($serverResponse.data.Ports[0].Num)"